smartandover/Smart-Andover-App/README.md

 # Smart Andover Mobile App
-A mobile application based in Phillips Academy Andover that rewards students for sustainable acts.
+A mobile application built for Phillips Academy Andover that rewards students for sustainable acts.
 ## iOS Notes
 - Use the .xcworkspace when working with the Xcode project.
 - Select iOS 13.0 requirement for deployment.